 For example, an employee may add additional information and a manager another might add their approval.
 Connected systems might send an email, add the user to a mailing list, create a user account or send data to an ERP system.

-WordPress is the world’s leading Content Management System and it currently powers over 24% of all the websites on the internet.
+WordPress is the world’s leading Content Management System and it currently powers over 36% of all the websites on the internet.
 It’s easy to use and easy to customize.
-Consequently it’s also being used for internal applications.
+Consequently, it’s also being used for internal applications.

-Gravity Forms has established itself as the word’s most popular commercial Form Management plugin for WordPress with around 2 million active installations.
+Gravity Forms has established itself as the world’s most popular commercial Form Management plugin for WordPress with around 2 million active installations.

 Gravity Flow extends Gravity Forms by adding workflow features.